jordandouglas/GammaSpikeModel/README.md

 - `BDWSstubs` or `FBDWSstubs`: number of stubs per branch (if using the appropriate tree prior).
 - `GSMbranchRates`: the relative branch rates (relaxed clock).
 - `GSMweightedSpikes`: the sum of all spikes along the branch (units: instantaneous changes per site along lineage).
 - `rate`: the total rate of the branch accounting for both gradual (branchRates) and abrupt (spike) evolution.

+The following term will also be logged into the .log file:
+- `GammaSpikeRelaxedClock.ProportionOfSaltation`: the proportion of total change that can be attributed to abrupt bursts.
+This is equal to the total spike size across the whole tree divided by the total evolutionary distance across the tree.
+If this value is over 0.5, then more than half of the total evolution occurs at the time of branching.

 ## Hypothesis testing